St Ouen’s Bay

 In fact, most flights arrive over the bay, so for visitors, St Ouen’s Bay will be the first part of Jersey they see.

 The bay is popular with walkers, surfers, and photographers- best sunsets on the island in summer- and historians will find the scattered WW2 bunkers and Napoleonic Martello towers of interest.

 WHERE TO EAT

 Le Braye Cafe has plenty of parking and makes one of the best crab sandwiches in Jersey.
-On summers evenings it’s fish curry, locally caught sea bream and other seafood specials that make it one of the best and most popular dining options ‘out west’.
+On summer evenings, fish curry, locally caught sea bream, and other seafood specials make it one of the best and most popular dining options ‘out west’.

 The Line Up has been serving great bacon butties and hefty hamburgers on the beachfront for years and is always popular with locals.

 El Tico has a perfect location on the bay for sunset dining al fresco.

 Faulkner Fisheries at L’Etacq on the northern end of St. Ouen’s Bay cooks fresh local seafood grilled or BBQ in tin foil with bench seating overlooking the bay.

 St Ouen’s Bay is a protected area, indeed the beach and surrounding area is the largest section of the Jersey National Park.
 So there are no hotels and very limited self-catering accommodations here.
 However, the luxury Atlantic Hotel has stunning views of St Ouen’s Bay.